-If someone battles a mood disorder, such as depression or anxiety, their symptoms may worsen when drinking.
-Stressful emotions can cause a change in the stomach’s enzymes, which affects how a person breaks down alcohol.
+If someone with alcohol problems also battles depression, their symptoms may worsen when drinking.
+Similarly, people with anxiety who drink heavily may experience stressful emotions that can cause a change in the stomach’s enzymes, which affects how a person breaks down alcohol.

 Age plays an integral factor in reaching intoxication.
 For example, senior citizens are particularly vulnerable to alcohol because of age-related changes to their bodies.
 Older people experience a decrease in body water, loss of muscle tissue and decreased metabolism — all of which affects alcohol absorption.

-Drinking water can ease the discomfort of a hangover.
-However, the only way to get sober is to give your liver time to break down the alcohol.
-Nothing will speed this process.
+The only way to get sober or clear alcohol from your system is to give your liver time to break down the alcohol.